 Disclaimer: There is no magic button, secret menu option, or simple fix that will make you take a good photo.
-It takes work, and I’m going to show you the steps you need to take to put in that work.
+It takes work, and I’m going to show you the steps you need to take to put in that work and ask yourself why you want to take good photos.
 So if you are not interested in working hard for something you want, you can just leave now.
 If you are still here, you made the right choice and this time next month or next year from now you will be so proud of yourself.

 Step 1: Take More Photos

 Have you seen that movie MoneyBall with Brad Pitt?
 Pitt plays the general manager of the Failing Oakland A’s looking to turn the team around into a winner.
 Jonah Hill the assistant general manager suggests not swinging to get a homerun every time but to simply just get on first base.
 The more batters at the plate who are able to get on first, they will advance the rest of the team home, scoring runs, winning them the game.
 This is the same strategy.
 There is no need to swing for the fences here.
 Simply by taking more photos you are increasing your chances of getting a keeper!